I loved writing from an early age but abandoned it over a lifetime for family and career.

 I soon noticed that if I listened carefully, I could hear my thoughts, sense my feelings and capture them on paper.

-Of all my discoveries it was letting writing lead me that had the most impact on me.
+Of all my discoveries, it was letting writing lead me that impacted me most.

-Instead of telling myself what I should write, I listened for what writing wanted for me.
+Instead of telling myself what I should write, I listened for what writing wanted.

 Instead of directing and controlling everything, I allowed my imagination to move through me – and that’s how writing got easier and what I am excited to teach you.

-There are many how-to write programs and classes out there, but what participants have asked me for more than techniques was how to get writing and keep writing.
+There are many how-to-write programs and classes out there, but participants have asked me for more than techniques: how to get writing and keep writing.

 From this intuitive and organic way of writing I found that I had much to say about subjects I had not considered.
 I came to value my voice, and to value others’.